rohany/StandardML-GPU/docs/index.md

 4. Work around the structure of parallel function programs to allow for more efficient use of hardware.

 ## Abstraction
+Thruout our library users do not have be familiar with any interface to the GPU.
+By extending the StandardML Libraries through the foriegn function interface, users are able to exploit the builtin function lambdas and SML GPU sequence functions in order to accelerate their workload.
+In the case that a user is familiar with CUDA or would like to bring an exper in to optimize an important calculation, we provide a structure in # Structure for things here that enables end users to extend our library with task specific kernels.
+Such a kernel is illustrated under the mandlebrat set gaining a # amount of speedup speedup.

 ## Implementation